huggingface/transformers/examples/research_projects/codeparrot/README.md

 ```
 This will initialize a new model with the architecture and configuration of `gpt2-large` and use the tokenizer to appropriately size the input embeddings.
 Finally, the initilaized model is pushed the the hub.

+We can either pass the name of a text dataset or a pretokenized dataset which speeds up training a bit.
-Now that the dataset, tokenizer, and model are ready we can start training the model.
+Now that the tokenizer and model are also ready we can start training the model.
 The main training script is built with `accelerate` to scale across a wide range of platforms and infrastructure scales.
 We train two models with [110M](https://huggingface.co/lvwerra/codeparrot-small/) and [1.5B](https://huggingface.co/lvwerra/codeparrot/) parameters for 25-30B tokens on a 16xA100 (40GB) machine which takes 1 day and 1 week, respectively.

 First you need to configure `accelerate` and login to Weights & Biases: